 Wales' schools and colleges are also taking up the challenge of educating for the 21st century.
 They have great freedom to innovate and be different.
 Education policy in Wales is devolved, with the Welsh Parliament responsible for making the applicable laws.
 It means that the Welsh education system is distinct from those in England, Scotland and Northern Ireland.

 One big difference is the opportunity to speak Welsh in schools.
 Playgroups and nurseries help infants learn the language through immersion, and all pupils are taught Welsh up to the age of 16.
 An increasing number of parents choose a Welsh-medium education for their children even if they’re not fluent speakers themselves.
 Almost a quarter of all primary-age pupils are now taught in Welsh-medium schools.

-Wales is a country famous for poetry and song, and creativity is at the heart of education.
-There’s a flourishing arts culture, from school orchestras and grassroots drama groups to prestigious companies such as the National Youth Orchestra of Wales, established in 1945 and the first of its kind in the world.
-Eisteddfodau – Welsh-language culture festivals – are regularly held in many schools, encouraging pupils to perform and share songs, poems, and plays.
+Wales is a country famous for poetry and song.
+Creativity is at the heart of education.
+There’s a flourishing arts culture, from school orchestras and grassroots drama groups to prestigious companies such as the National Youth Orchestra of Wales, which was established in 1945 as the first of its kind in the world.
+Eisteddfodau – Welsh-language culture festivals – are regularly held in many schools, encouraging pupils to perform and share songs, poems and plays.

 We may have plenty of castles in Wales, but we don’t have ivory towers.
 Education is something to be cherished both for its own sake and for its benefits to society."

 It’s the same story with sport.
 Schools encourage wide participation, and nurture excellence when they find it – sometimes with spectacular success.
 It’s impossible not to mention Whitchurch High School in Cardiff, the alma mater of Wales and Real Madrid footballer Gareth Bale, Tour de France winner Geraint Thomas, and Wales and British Lions rugby captain Sam Warburton.